WeishiC/POCRM-with-Triple-Combinations/README.md

 ## Structure
 - The folder `R functions` contains R function files:
   - `Orderings.R` contains code to simulate all possible orderings.
-- The folder `Data` contains RDatas
+- The folder `RData` contains RDatas
   - `148Orderings.RData` contains all 148 possible orderings for the 12 combinations example.

 ## Dependencies